Griffenck1/Reddit-DailyProgrammer-Challenges/README.md

 # Reddit-DailyProgrammer-Challenges

-My solutions to short r/DailyProgrammer challenges.
+These are my solutions to r/DailyProgrammer challenges.
+These Challenges tend to be short and have varying levels of difficulty.